wongcyrus/callouts/README.md

 ## How to use it without a line of code.

 1. Modify contract_flow/call_job.xlsx and it is very easy to understand!
-2. Upload the Excel file to ExcelCallTaskBucket.
+2. Upload the Excel file to ExcelCallJobBucket.

 ## Sample Code to make calls